Table of contents

 Individuals will have different symptoms depending on the type.
 Anxiety, depression, obsessive compulsive disorders, and addiction disorders are common complications.
 Anorexia and bulimia can lead to life-threatening malnutrition if severe.
 These conditions can also harm the heart, digestive system, bones, and teeth and mouth, and lead to other diseases.

-While the exact cause of these conditions is unknown, it is largely believed to be a combination of genetic and environmental factors.
+While the exact cause of these conditions is unknown, experts largely believe them to be a combination of genetic and environmental factors.
 Societal pressures to look thin and have a certain body type are also contributors to the condition.

 Are Eating Disorders Genetic?

 Some studies have suggested that having a family member with an eating disorder can increase your risk 7-12 times.
-Shared genetic predispositions, as well as environmental and psychological factors, are believed to also play a role.
+Experts believe shared genetic predispositions, as well as environmental and psychological factors, also play a role.

 In 1996 a private European foundation, Price Foundation, sought to understand the genetic basis of eating disorders.
 Specifically, genetic research identified several genes on chromosomes 1 and 10 as likely contributing to anorexia and bulimia.